I Ching Oracle Result: Transformation from Hexagram 11 with Changing Lines 4, 6 to Hexagram 14

 (Huǒ zài tiān shàng, dà yǒu.
 Jūn zǐ yǐ è è yáng shàn, shùn tiān xiū mìng.)

-"Fire above heaven: this is great possession.
-The superior person restrains what disrupts and brings forward what accords, following the pattern of what is given."
+"Fire shines in heaven: great possession.
+The superior person restrains what disrupts and brings forward what accords, following the larger pattern of what is established."

 Fire above heaven illuminates what is below, making everything visible.
 Possession here comes through clarity, not force.